Business culture and etiquette in Australia

 There is a unique business culture and etiquette in Australia

-• Modesty: Like the British, Australians are modest, and don’t like people who big themselves or their businesses up.
+• Modesty: Like the British, Australians are modest, and don’t like people who talk themselves or their businesses up.
 Of course, you should sell the benefits of working with your business, but you should be modest and put the facts on the table.
 Be friendly and passionate about what you do, but don’t go in for the hard sell, as it won’t work!
 In the same breath, remember that Australians won’t necessarily shout about their success from the rooftop – don’t assume a potential client isn’t successful because they’re not wearing an expensive Rolex or showing off how much they’re making.

 • Straightforward nature: In terms of business culture and etiquette in Australia, people are very blunt and to the point, and don’t want to spend months chatting before they buy or sell to you.
 This is both a blessing and a curse, as it means you can enter quick and fruitful partnerships, but it also means that you have to be prepared for rejection – if you’re trying too hard to sell or you’re frustrating them by contacting them too often, they just won’t be interested.